 Comic Relief raises donations of the order of £100 million annually.

+The annual sector budget is of the order of £50 billion annually.
 The main benefits are raising awareness and celebrating our culture of giving, providing an appropriately regular nudge that brings people together and elicits donations that otherwise would not have been made at all.
 These are beneficial but of secondary impact in a model that encourages long-term, regular and delegated giving.
 Our recommendation to most donors is to support these but to expect to have more impact elsewhere.

 The successful next step